American Silversmiths

 picture

-• He was a partner circa 1855 with Charles and Richard Fifield Bond in Boston MA as WM BOND & SONS, listed in the 1855 city directory at 17 Congress Street.
+• Partnership: Charles and Richard Fifield Bond, circa 1855, in Boston MA.
+As WM BOND & SONS, listed in the 1855 city directory at 17 Congress Street.

 William married Selina Cranch on 18 Jul 1819 in Portland ME.
 (Selina Cranch was born on 21 Sep 1800 in Kingsbridge England and died on 11 Dec 1831 in Dorchester MA.)